 NO CLEANING FEE!
 This 1200+ sq.ft. apartment in our log home with on-site parking and a private entrance offers 2 bedrooms with queen size beds, 1-1/2 baths, large living room with stone wood burning fireplace open to a large kitchen and additional living space with piano.
 It also has a laundry room for your convenience.
 The private deck offers a place to have dinner or read a book in view of the woods and mountains.
 Purchase food items at the grocery store 5 minutes away to prepare in the fully equipped kitchen or eat at one of the great restaurants that Asheville has to offer.
 Linens are provided.
 A fire ring, hammock and horseshoes are available on premises as well as a selection of videos, books and games.
 You will enjoy the quiet of the woods yet be within minutes of everything to do in Asheville, including the Biltmore Estate, various music venues, art galleries, outdoor adventures, hiking and scenic driving along the Blue Ridge Parkway.
 We can give you additional suggestions or recommendations according to your abilities and interests.
 And, of course, we have Wi-Fi and cable TV if you have any time or energy at the end of the day.
 Air conditioning is available anytime the fresh mountain air coming through the windows is not enough.
 This is a great place for a 'girls' weekend or to share with another couple.
 Note - There are no additional cleaning fees or long lists of departure chores.
 Come and enjoy the peace and quiet, and convenience of our home in the woods.

 Jim and I grew up together in Cincinnati, Ohio.
 He has worked in the telecommunications field his entire career.
-I have worked mostly in accounting but recently have been employed as a nanny and love it.
-One of our daughters is local but the other lives with her family in the northeast so this gives me a chance to play with little ones.
+I have worked mostly in accounting but recently retired.
+One of our daughters is local and works as a massage therapist, herbalist and educator in those fields.
+Our other daughter lives with her family in the northeast.
 We lived in the Dallas area for 9 years before coming to Asheville.
 What a change of pace!
 We have always wanted a log home and feel we hit the jackpot.
 We have worked hard to get it to where it is but we couldn't beat the location.
 We love the peace and quiet, the friendly and laid back attitude, and the quirkiness of Asheville.
 There is always something to do, learn, and participate in.
 This photo was taken during a hike in the Pisgah National Forest near Brevard by some visiting friends.
 We enjoy when our friends and family can visit in our mountain home.

 We have always wanted to live in a log home.
 We had visited our daughter here several times and enjoyed it.
 We had considered starting a bed and breakfast, attended a workshop, researched and evaluated the time and economic commitment, and put it on hold.
 We decided to look for a vacation/ retirement home while we were in Dallas.
 Then, Asheville was listed as one of the top ten cities in which to live, and my husband's employment changed which allowed us to move wherever.
 We started looking in Asheville and found this gem.
 As soon as we drove up, we knew this was it.
 It was private, quiet, and was a short drive to town, the grocery store, and Home Depot.
 The story of the owners and the building of the cabin was as interesting as the cabin was sound.
 And, it had 2 fireplaces and a 2-car garage!
 We went for it and then the renovations started.
 It is now almost complete, however, we are always finding a new project.
 Meanwhile, we got involved with a hiking group, line-dancing, wine-tasting and I learned to reupholster furniture.
 Whenever we get a chance, we take in a concert, go to the farmer's market, or take advantage of our Biltmore membership and visit the gardens or a new renovated room.
 However, we never tire of cozy nights by the fireplace, dinners on the deck, walks through the woods, and listening to the hoot owl or watching the hummingbirds.